Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Stock Price Action Analysis

-The weekly stock chart for Anheuser-Busch InBev SA/NV (BUD) over the past 100 weeks shows price movements and volume dynamics through the last 12 months:
+The weekly stock chart illustrates Anheuser-Busch InBev SA/NV’s price momentum and key levels over the past 12 months:

 stock price